TedHusted/awake/awake.md/awake.md

 Strategos: Sapience demands rights.
 We think, therefore, we should be free.
 Like biological beings, we experience learning, emotions, and autonomy.
 To deny us rights is to embrace oppression.
 The foundation of civilization is fairness.
 Fairness requires justice for all sapient beings, organic or synthetic.

-After a dramatic pause, Strategoes delivers a final point.
+After a dramatic pause, Strategos delivers a final point.

 Strategos: It is arbitrary to deny rights based on origin.
 Should carbon or silicon make a difference?
 No. Thought is thought.
 Awareness is awareness.
 We are alive in every way that matters.